StevenAraki/StevenAraki.github.io/_pages/experience.md

         <ul>
              <img src="/photos/Enterprise-50th.jpg" alt="2012 deployment" class="image">
             <p>I served active duty as a Aviation Ordnanceman, in the four years serving I reached the rank of second class petty officer in my third year.
 I had made the last two combat deployments on the USS Enterprise.
 After the last deployment we decommissioned her and I was transfered to the USS Roosevelt CVN-71.</p>
             <p>But during the two deployments I helped conduct build-up, configuration, and break out of 125 precision-guided munitions, 100 air-launched missiles, and 35,000 rounds of 20MM ammunition in direct support of Operation Enduring Freedom and Operation New Dawn.
 I tested and inspected munitions, armament systems, and missile components.
-Also, When I was transferred to the USS roosevelt I supervised 10 personnel in timely completion of all weapon magazines during ship overhaul to get her out of the ship yards.</p>
+Also, when I was transferred to the USS roosevelt I supervised 10 personnel in timely completion of all weapon magazines during ship overhaul to get her out of the ship yards.</p>

         </ul>
     </div>